Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 blade = f(tile_coord, lane_index, generation, seed)
 ```

-The function is evaluated identically in WGSL (on the GPU, in the placement dispatch) and in Rust (in the CPU reference test). `tile_coord` identifies which 8-metre tile the blade belongs to. `lane_index` is the blade's position within the tile's stratified candidate grid — each workgroup lane evaluates one candidate. `generation` is the tile's terrain and density version, bumped on every edit so that re-placing a tile produces a *different* deterministic set rather than the same one. `seed` is the layer's authored seed, letting two artists paint different random distributions over the same terrain.
+The function is evaluated identically in WGSL (on the GPU, in the placement dispatch) and in Rust (in the CPU reference test). `tile_coord` identifies the 8-metre tile the blade belongs to. `lane_index` is the blade's position within the tile's stratified candidate grid.
+Each workgroup lane evaluates one candidate. `generation` is the tile's terrain and density version, bumped on every edit so re-placing a tile produces a *different* deterministic set. `seed` is the layer's authored seed, letting two artists paint different random distributions over the same terrain.

-The candidate grid is a jittered stratified pattern: the tile is divided into N×N cells (N derived from density × tile area), each lane evaluates its cell's centre plus a blue-noise offset from `hash(seed, tile_coord, lane)`, then accepts or rejects based on:
+The candidate grid is a jittered stratified pattern.
+The tile is divided into N×N cells (N derived from density × tile area).
+Each lane evaluates its cell's centre plus a blue-noise offset from `hash(seed, tile_coord, lane)`, then accepts or rejects based on:

 1. Is the candidate inside at least one foliage layer's AABB?
 2. Does the terrain capture report a valid height at this XZ?